GROMACS

 When prompted, choose the group GN_GO

-Add restraints to topol.top
+Add the restraints to topol.top:

 Topology before editing